guialexsdev/webmap-utilities/README.md

 ## Quick Tutorial

+We built a tagging system to make it easy to replicate a map.
+Let's say you've made a map of a certain region and you like the result.
+To replicate this idea of ​​a map for another region, using Webmap Utilities it would take just a few clicks to:

+- Automatically download the OSM layers
+- Automatically apply styles to all layers, vector or raster
+- Automatically organize the layer tree, in the right order

 ### Adding a tag

 The tagging system is simple.
 First you define the category - tha Tag - of each layer.
 For example, we might have multiple layers, perhaps from different sources, containing the villages in a given region.
 While all of these layers might have different names, they could all be categorized as 'village', as they will likely share several settings (styling options, for example).
 So, our tag for our village vector layers is simple **village**.